strike65/SwiftyBoost/Sources/SwiftyBoost/Documentation.docc/DistributionsStudentT.md

 - ``Distribution/StudentT``<`Float`>
 - ``Distribution/StudentT``<`Float80`> (x86_64 only; falls back to `Double` elsewhere)

-Each instance constructs a Boost.Math `students_t_distribution` once and keeps an internal opaque handle, reused for all evaluations.
+Each instance delegates to the unified runtime distribution vtable via ``Distribution/Dynamic``.
+Internally, the dynamic wrapper constructs a Boost.Math `students_t_distribution` through the C bridge factory and reuses that backend for all evaluations.

 ## API Overview